Snow Blower Buying Guide

 If you have ever wondered what the best snowblower for a large driveway is, or what size snowblower you need, this article should answer most of your questions.
 After all, the right snow blower makes a blizzard easy to tackle, and even a little fun, too.
 Plus, you'll be amazed at how much easier, faster, and safer they are than risking serious injury by using a shovel.
 There are five distinct styles of snow blowers to choose from:

 Electric snow blowers are capable of clearing light snow (less than 12 inches) from sidewalks and small driveways.
 These extremely lightweight machines are commonly used on decks and steps where larger gas-powered models simply don’t fit.

-Electric snow blowers are virtually maintenance-free and eliminate the need for oil changes or fill-ups.
-All you need is a cold-weather extension cord and an electrical outlet and you'll be clearing your driveway in seconds.
+Some of the benefits of electric snow blowers include lower price points and they are virtually maintenance-free, eliminating the need for oil changes or fill-ups.
+All you need is a cold-weather extension cord and an electrical outlet and you'll be clearing your driveway in seconds out of the box.

 They have some basic features and accessories available and are great for suburban areas that get moderate snowfall.
 If you don't mind clearing your driveway multiple times during a snowstorm, this price point might be great for you.

 Since the auger paddles actually make contact with the ground, you should not use a single-stage snow thrower on gravel surfaces, or you'll risk injury to others or damage to your driveway.

 Though single-stage snowblower models vary across brands, most are typically 18-22 inches wide and meant to handle snowfalls up to 8-12 inches.
 The most limiting factor, however, is their height—not the width.
 If you’re frequently battling 12-inch snow drifts, a single-stage snowblower won't be powerful enough; you'll need a 2 or 3-stage instead.